CURRICULUM – HISTORY

 We measure the impact of our History curriculum in a variety of ways.
 Summative assessment throughout the course of lessons is conducted through discussions, quizzes and written and non-written activities.
 Pupils’ books are reviewed and there is an opportunity for dialogue between teachers to evaluate progress.
 We also use pupil voice to identify how the children feel they are being developed as historians, and to inform us of things we can improve.
 Regular checking of resources and any required CPD is also an important part of ensuring that the quality of teaching of History at Garden Fields remains high.

-Miss Jones (KS1) and Mr Dawes (KS2) are the History Subject Coordinators.
+Ms King (KS1) and Mr Dawes (KS2) are the History Subject Coordinators.

 The Learning Journey below illustrates the History curriculum for children from EYFS to Year 6.
 Each term there is a focus on a main topic supported by knowledge organiser topics.